 What should I tell my healthcare provider before taking ZELBORAF?
 Before you take ZELBORAF, tell your healthcare provider if you:

-- have any heart problems, including a condition called long QT syndrome - have liver or kidney problems - have been told that you have low blood levels of potassium, calcium, or magnesium - have any other medical conditions - are pregnant or plan to become pregnant.
-ZELBORAF can harm your unborn baby. - Females who are able to become pregnant, and males who take ZELBORAF, should use birth control during treatment and for at least 2 months after stopping ZELBORAF. - Talk to your healthcare provider about birth control methods that may be right for you. - Tell your healthcare provider right away if you become pregnant during treatment with ZELBORAF.

-• are breastfeeding or plan to breastfeed.
+- have any heart problems, including a condition called long QT syndrome - have liver or kidney problems - have had or are planning to receive radiation therapy - have been told that you have low blood levels of potassium, calcium, or magnesium - have any other medical conditions - are pregnant or plan to become pregnant.
+ZELBORAF can harm your unborn baby. - Females who are able to become pregnant should use effective birth control during ZELBORAF treatment and for 2 weeks after the final dose. - o Talk to your healthcare provider about birth control methods that may be right for you. - Tell your healthcare provider right away if you become pregnant or think you are pregnant during treatment with ZELBORAF. - are breastfeeding or plan to breastfeed.
 It is not known if ZELBORAF passes into your breast milk.
-You and your healthcare provider should decide if you will take ZELBORAF or breastfeed.
-You should not do both.
+Do not breastfeed during treatment with ZELBORAF and for 2 weeks after the final dose.
+Talk to your healthcare provider about the best way to feed your baby during this time.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Know the medicines you take.
 Keep a list of them to show your healthcare provider and pharmacist when you get a new medicine.